afshanra1987-hash/shopqa-sql-project/README.md

 # 🗄️ ShopQA SQL Project

-SQL database project demonstrating database validation skills for a Manual QA Engineer using MySQL and DBeaver.
+A SQL database project demonstrating database design, data validation, and SQL querying skills commonly used by Manual QA Engineers and QA Analysts.

 ---

 # 📋 Project Goal

-The purpose of this project is to demonstrate SQL knowledge commonly used in Manual QA and QA Analyst roles.
+The purpose of this project is to demonstrate SQL knowledge used in software testing for validating application data, verifying database relationships, and executing SQL queries.

-The project covers database validation, query execution, joins, and test data verification.

 This project covers: